Why Single Out Bob Kice?

-It was impossible that the lead assassin was from Jonestown due to excessive height as well as inexplicable height discrepancy between the assassins.
+It was impossible that the lead assassin was from Jonestown at all due to excessive height as well as an inexplicable height discrepancy between the assassins.

 The lead assassin was a giant-sized brute dressed in solid green military camouflage that no eyewitness even mentioned seeing!